Brandone Francis

-Brandone Edward Francis Ramírez (born September 10, 1994) is a Dominican professional basketball player for Acunsa GBC of the Liga ACB.
+Brandone Edward Francis Ramírez (born September 10, 1994) is a Dominican professional basketball player who last played for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
 He played college basketball for the Texas Tech Red Raiders and the Florida Gators.

 College career

 Francis redshirted his freshman season at Florida for academic reasons.
 As a redshirt freshman, he averaged two points in 10.8 minutes per game.
 Francis transferred to Texas Tech, sitting out his following season due to National Collegiate Athletic Association (NCAA) transfer rules.
 As a junior, Francis averaged 5.1 points and 1.9 rebounds per game.
-At the 2019 NCAA Division I Championship Game, his final college appearance, he scored a team-high 17 points in an 85–77 overtime loss to first-seeded Virginia.
+In the 2019 NCAA Division I championship game, his final college appearance, he scored a team-high 17 points in an 85–77 overtime loss to first-seeded Virginia.
 As a senior, Francis averaged 6.5 points, 2.4 rebounds and 1.4 assists per game.

 Professional career

 On August 15, 2019, Francis was selected by Metros de Santiago with the first overall pick in the Dominican Liga Nacional de Baloncesto draft.
 One week later, he signed his first professional contract with the team.
 Francis led Metros to the league championship game.
 In 21 appearances, he averaged 11.3 points per game.
 On November 20, 2019, Francis signed with the Iowa Wolves of the NBA G League.
 In 20 games, he averaged 2.8 points in 8.4 minutes per game.
 Francis tested positive for and recovered from COVID-19 in June 2020.
 On August 9, he signed with Gipuzkoa of the Spanish Liga ACB.

-He is currently playing for Prawira Harum Bandung in the Indonesian Basketball League (IBL).
+In 2022, Francis signed for Prawira Harum Bandung of the Indonesian Basketball League (IBL).
+In regular season, he averaged 23.9 points, 6.5 rebounds, and 2.8 assists per game in 25.3 minutes per game, earning him IBL Foreign Player of The Year as well as leading Prawira Harum Bandung to their first ever championship since 1998.
+He recorded his IBL career high in a 78–61 win against RANS PIK Basketball scoring 41 points on 12-of-26 shooting and 15 from 21 from free throw line.